kpratik2015/My-Notes/TypeScript.md

 Cohesion principle.
 Class groups properties and functions that are highly related.

+### Note: '?' question mark symbol after variable indicates it is optional.
+Also, parameters to the right of first optional parameter should all be optional.
+This allows creating an object with no arguements to be passed.
+Since typescript does not allow multiple constructor type.

 ```
 class Point {
   x: number;
   y: number;

+	constructor(x?: number, y?: number) {
+		this.x = x;
+		this.y = y;
+	}

 	draw() {
 		console.log('X: ', this.x + ', Y: ' + this.y);
 	}